bradymiller/bradymiller.github.io/todo/index.md

 ### Expedited
 1. security fixes
+1. Fix demos (some of one and six are not working)
 1. Blog post for google cloud launcher
 1. fill out infogard sheet for pricing
 1. Release 5.0.1.3 packages (docker(DONE), tar, zip, ubuntu, xampp, appliance, express/standard aws marketplace)